github/training-kit/paths/git-trouble/fc-scenarios.md

   ## [Too Many (small) Git Commits!](../git-trouble/too-many-commits)

-  While you were making changes you might have created a bunch of tiny commits, but when it comes time to actually push your changes back to your `remote`, you want to prevent your commit history from being inundated with the 30 commits you just made.
+While you were making changes, you might have created a bunch of tiny commits, but when it is time to push your changes back to your `remote`, you want to prevent your commit history from being inundated with the 30 commits you just made.
 This scenario guides you through creating a more concise history.

   ## [Git Commit Message Sucks](../git-trouble/git-commit-message)